-The above Directors who are seeking re-election had responded negative to items (a) to (k) listed in Appendix 7.4.1 of the Listing Manual of the SGX-ST.
+The above Director who is seeking re-election had responded negative to items (a) to (k) listed in Appendix 7.4.1 of the Listing Manual of the SGX-ST.

-The directors present their statement to the members together with the audited consolidated financial statements of XMH Holdings Ltd. (the "Company") and its subsidiary corporations (collectively, the "Group") and the statement of financial position of the Company for the financial year ended 30 April 2019.
+The directors present their statement to the members together with the audited consolidated financial statements of XMH Holdings Ltd. (the "Company") and its subsidiary corporations (collectively, the "Group") and the statement of financial position of the Company for the financial year ended 30 April 2020.